sarahquadri/Examples/README.md

 Please Note:

-I'm re-vamping my SAS analysis of CEO Compensation from Fortune 500 companies, but I've made the final group paper available for review under "/SAS/CEO Compensation".
+I'm porting my SAS analysis of CEO Compensation from Fortune 500 companies to be compatible with "SAS Studio", free a web-based version of SAS that can be run on multiple platforms.
+In the meantime, I've made the final group paper available for review under "/SAS/CEO Compensation".
 I'll also add some Excel examples (Pivot Tables, V-Lookups, etc) and Python code (I'm learning on my own right now and will be taking a Data Mining course through Coursera in February 2015).

 List of Work Examples: